HadoopJane/ring-buffer/README.md

 ring-buffer
 ===========

-Two types ring buffer implemented by Python
+Two types ring buffer implemented by Python.

+Just for personal practice, not production-ready.